 COVID-19 What's Happening FAQ

-Stage 2 of the Alberta Relaunch Strategy is underway and allows for recreation and culture facilities to open with specific provincial guidelines in place.
+Stage 2 of the Alberta Relaunch Strategy is underway with specific provincial guidelines in place.

-The City continues to review these guidance documents and working with the Province to determine how to best operate recreation and culture facilities safely for employees and patrons.
+The City continues to review these guidance documents and work with the Province to determine how to best operate City facilities safely for employees and patrons.
 Depending on the provincial guidelines and restrictions, facilities may not be able to accommodate the same experience as they did prior to the pandemic.

 Reopening facilities is complex, and we appreciate everyone’s patience as this process will take time.
 There are numerous steps the City must take to ensure the safety and well-being of our employees and patrons.